-Everything you need to know ahead of the Third Test between England and India at Trent Bridge, including team news, odds and where to watch.
+Everything you need to know ahead of the Fifth Test between England and India at The Oval, including team news, odds and where to watch.

 Our guide contains team news, start times, TV channel information as well as betting tips from our expert Richard Mann.

 England v India: Fifth Test key details